sUMMER CAMPS 2023

 Where children are learning on the land, from the land.
 We offer both day camps and overnight camps for various age groups.
 Rain or shine we are out in it; playing, learning and making friends with ourselves, each other and the amazing living world all around us!

-This is an outdoor discovery camp for young children.
-We will learn songs, do crafts, play games, tend the garden, and explore the woods.
-Our forest trails and open fields are the perfect setting for our youngest campers to delight in the wonders of nature.
+For younger children, between ages 3-6, this is an outdoor discovery camp.
+Buttercup campers get to learn new songs, do crafts, play games, tend the garden, and explore the woods.
+The fields and forests made for a wonderful setting for children delight in the wonders of nature!